![]() |

 The reason why diabetics can consume dark chocolate lies in its composition.
 High-cocoa dark chocolate contains less sugar, more fiber, and beneficial bioactive compounds compared to milk chocolate, making it a much more suitable option.

 Dark chocolate possesses a unique nutritional profile that sets it apart from milk chocolate.
 It contains significantly less sugar while offering an array of beneficial compounds.
-These compounds include flavonoids, which are known for their antioxidant properties, and can improve insulin sensitivity.1 This is one of the reasons I use dark chocolate in the desserts I prepare for my family including my diabetic son.
+These compounds include flavonoids, which are known for their antioxidant properties, and can improve insulin sensitivity,1 is one of the reasons I use dark chocolate in the desserts I prepare for my family including my diabetic son.

 One of the major concerns for diabetics is the effect a food item has on blood sugar levels.
 Dark chocolate, unlike its milk chocolate counterpart, has a lower glycemic index, meaning it has a more gradual impact on blood sugar levels.
 This slow release of sugar into the bloodstream can help prevent the spikes and crashes that are so challenging for diabetics to manage.
 So, dark chocolate and diabetes really go together.2